Top Content Title

 Skater Accounts will be created for any Advanced CanSkate or STARSkate participant who may have monies owed to them (e.g. from the sale of consignment items, volunteering at casinos, from fundraising activities etc.).

 The credit can be applied directly by the member to new invoices for new program registrations, products or subscriptions.

-Important Note: Monies owed in the skater accounts will not be paid out in cash unless a program refund.
-If a member leaves the club and has money in their skater account the member may request the funds be transferred to another existing club member to or the money can be donated to the club.
+Important Note: Monies owed in the skater accounts will not be paid out in cash unless for a program refund.
+If a member leaves the club and has money in their skater account, the member may request the funds be transferred to another existing club member to or the money can be donated to the club.
 Skater accounts for members leaving the club will not be kept active upon their departure from the club.

 Volunteering and Fundraising Commitments

 The Cochrane Skating Club (CSC) is a non- profit organization and is run by parent/member volunteers.
 While the club asks for a volunteer bond as described below the club would appreciate your volunteer time instead of your money.
 Without enough volunteers the club simply cannot operate.
 If the club is required to hire staff to run the club that will significantly increase fees for all members of the club.

 CSC requires the following volunteer commitment per skater:

 Each hour is valued as $25 (so for a Senior skater the volunteer commitment per year is 20 hours or $500).
 Hours will be tracked per family and if the volunteer commitment is incomplete at the end of the year the fees will be charged to your Uplifter account and will need to be paid prior to next season’s registration.